Maryam2207/Web-App-Sec/README.md

 1) Client-side Input Validation:

 -For each input field, this function performs the following actions:
 -Retrieves the form element, its value, and the error message.
 -Applies regex validation using the specified regex.
 -Displays error messages if the input value doesn't match the regex pattern.

-The form.html file is the entry point for users, showing the form that will collect user inputs.
+->The form.html file is the entry point for users, showing the form that will collect user inputs.

-form.css is linked within index.html to apply custom visual styles to the form.
+->form.css is linked within index.html to apply custom visual styles to the form.

-validation.js is used within index.html to validate form inputs both on the client-side and server-side using AJAX.
+->validation.js is used within index.html to validate form inputs both on the client-side and server-side using AJAX.

 2) Server-side Input Validation: